Skip to content

 Beware of multi-word alternative search words, as they will mess up the search.
 If you add salad cheese as an alternative word to feta, and then search for salad you would get the feta product, which is not intended.

-Active From UTC
+Active from UTC

 activeFromUtc specifies when the product becomes active in the system.
 Before this date, it cannot be searched for and will not count towards facets.
 This allows the ingestion of products before they are released.